goropikari/golox/README.md

 h.name = "hoge piyo" // instance variable can define anytime print(h.name) // => hoge piyo

+// include another file
+include "another.tlps" // path is relative path from the file which describe include statement

 // indentation can be used for if branch, loop body and function body var x = 1 var y = 1  // indentation error